godotengine/godot-demo-projects/networking/webrtc_signaling/README.md

-# A WebSocket signaling server/client for WebRTC.
+# WebSocket signaling server/client for WebRTC

 This demo is divided in 4 parts: